Book Review: Exploring a Noxious and Wondrous World in “Castaway Mountain” by Saumya Roy

 By Joy Batra

-Joy Batra is the Founder of Quartz Consulting, and a passionate advocate for freelancers.
-Quartz has advised startups, venture capital … Read more ›
+Joy Batra is founder of Quartz Consulting, a freelance consulting firm that has advised start-ups, venture capital firms, and Fortune … Read more ›